-Schedule, cost definition and control are critical to project success.
-Learn to turn the outputs from the scope and quality processes into the basis for building realistic project timelines and cost estimates.
-Concepts include how to estimate, the impact of the project management approach (adaptive versus predictive), and effective techniques to develop and display schedule information using a GANTT project scheduling bar chart, Program Evaluation Review Technique (PERT), Project Network Diagrams, Precedence Diagrams and Critical Path.
-Students will also apply various techniques including Earned Value Methodology to measure and report the combined impact of schedule and cost variances against a baseline plan so you can properly forecast potential project outcomes well enough into the future to allow time to make a required present change.
+Schedule and cost definition and control are critical to project success.
+Learn to turn the outputs from the scope and quality processes into the basis for building realistic estimates of time and cost for your projects.
+Concepts include how to estimate, the impact of the project management approach (adaptive versus predictive), and effective techniques to develop and display schedule information using GANTT Charts, Program Evaluation Review Technique (PERT), Project Network Diagrams, Precedence Diagrams and Critical Paths.
+You will also apply various techniques including Earned Value Methodology to measure and report the combined impact of schedule and cost variances against a baseline plan so you can properly forecast potential project outcomes well enough into the future to allow time to make a required present change.

-Ever had difficulty negotiating contracts or defining the activities required by the vendor to ensure your project has the proper cost-effective resources when it needs it?
-Learn how to develop contracting strategies and formulate the roles of the project and procurement departments in negotiating, forming, administering, managing and closing contracts.
-Concepts include the procurement life cycles, the basic components and types of contracts, evaluation approaches and vendor relationship management.
-Students will also apply various techniques including make or buy analysis, selection of contract types, risk mitigation using procurement strategies, claims management and procurement performance reviews and audits.
+Have you ever had difficulty negotiating contracts or defining the activities required by the vendor to ensure your project has the proper cost-effective resources when it needs it?
+Learn how to develop contracting strategies and the respective roles of the project and procurement departments in negotiating, forming, administering, managing and closing contracts.
+Concepts include the procurement life cycles, the basic components of and types of contracts, evaluation approaches, and vendor relationship management.
+You will also apply various techniques including make or buy analysis, selection of contract types, risk mitigation using procurement strategies, claims management and procurement performance reviews and audits

-Inappropriately managed risk will break a project and can seriously damage a person’s career.
+Inappropriately managed risk can have serious consequences.
 Learn how to identify and appropriately categorize risk to plan for and respond to these risks in a more effective manner.
 Concepts include risk identification, understanding probability and impact, developing reasonable risk response strategies.
 Incorporating risk (through risk registers, audits and reassessment), into the project management plan, risk audits and reassessments.
-Students will also apply techniques such as risk categorization, quantitative risk analysis, expected monetary value analysis, quantitative and qualitative risk analysis, contingency analysis, risk mitigation strategies, tornado diagrams, decisions trees, variance and trend analysis.
+You will also apply various techniques such as risk categorization, quantitative risk analysis, expected monetary value analysis, quantitative and qualitative risk analysis, contingency analysis, risk mitigation strategies, tornado diagrams, decisions trees, variance and trend analysis.